software-students-fall2022/containerized-app-exercise-team7/README.md

 docker exec -it mongo mongo admin
 ```

-==If using the terminal inside Docker Desktop, use mongosh to get connection:==
+**If using the terminal inside Docker Desktop, use mongosh to get connection:**

 ```bash
 # mongosh